Dr Alastair Cole

 Newcastle upon Tyne,

-His latest feature documentary film, Colours of the Alphabet (2016), premiered at the 2016 Glasgow Film Festival and is currently screening internationally.
-The film is the output of a research project focusing on themes of multilingualism, childhood, mother-tongue education and minority language rights in Zambia.
+His latest feature documentary film, Colours of the Alphabet (2016), premiered at the 2016 Glasgow Film Festival.
+It was shortlisted for best newcomer at the 2016 Greirson Awards, and has since had over 30 international festivals screenings, and has been released across Africa in 30 languages.
+The film is the major output of a research project focusing on themes of multilingualism, childhood, mother-tongue education and minority language rights in Zambia.
+It is also the centre of the international impact campaign focusing on indigenous language film translation, through subtitler training and Africa wide film distribution.
 You can read more about the project, and see the latest screenings and release information on its website, and Facebook and Twitter pages.

 Alastair’s previous films have screened at festivals around the world, including twice at Cannes Critics Week, and have been broadcast in 26 countries.
+Further to his documentary film practice, Alastair has projects which engage with italian traditional music and live cinema scores.
 His written scholarship engages with both documentary film practice, and the themes of the research inquiries of his work.

 Alastair holds a Ph.D in Trans-Disciplinary Documentary Film from The University of Edinburgh, Scotland, as well as a M.Sc (Distinction) in Social Anthropology (Edinburgh) and B.A and B.Com (Otago).
 He has worked as a documentary film maker in Scotland, across Europe - including Italy, Finland and the Balkans, as well as in Zambia and South Africa.
 He previously taught at Edinburgh Napier University, The University of Edinburgh and as a guest lecturer at Shanghai Normal University.